react-static/react-static/README.md

 })
 ```

+---
 ### Automatic Routing with `<Routes>`

-`react-static` comes built in with a component router that automatically handles all of your routing for you.
+React Static comes built in with a component router that automatically handles all of your routing for you.
 This is done by first, specifying a `component` **path** (relative to the root of your project) that should be used to render a route in your `static.config.js`.

 `static.config.js` example: